-- It is possible to use loan refinances to make the switch from variable interest rates to fixed interest rates in order to lock in low rates for the remaining life of the loan, which offers protection from rising rate environments.
+Switch from a Variable Rate to Fixed, or Vice Versa - It is possible to use loan refinances to make the switch from variable interest rates to fixed interest rates in order to lock in low rates for the remaining life of the loan, which offers protection from rising rate environments.

 Mortgage Refinance Costs

 When refinancing mortgages, there are a number of common fees may apply for the U.S. residents.
 There is an input in the calculator to consider these in the subsequent calculations.